eschmar/time-ago-bundle/README.md

 # TimeAgoBundle
-Provides a simple twig filter for expressing time difference in words for Symfony.
+Provides a simple twig filter for expressing time difference in words for Symfony applications.
-Uses a range of +-7 days, after that, the actual date is returned.

 ## Install
 Composer (<a href="https://packagist.org/packages/eschmar/time-ago-bundle" target="_blank">Packagist</a>):